evansherry/intl_utils/README.md

 flutter_intl:
   <b>enabled: true</b> # Required.
 Must be set to true to activate the package.
 Default: false
   class_name: S # Optional.
 Sets the name for the generated localization class.
 Default: S
-  main_locale: en # Optional.
+  main_locale: zh # Optional.
 Sets the main locale used for generating localization files.
 Provided value should consist of language code and optional script and country codes separated with underscore (e.g. 'en', 'en_GB', 'zh_Hans', 'zh_Hans_CN').
-Default: en
+Default: zh
   arb_dir: lib/l10n # Optional.
 Sets the directory of your ARB resource files.
 Provided value should be a valid path on your system.
 Default: lib/l10n
   output_dir: lib/generated # Optional.
 Sets the directory of generated localization files.
 Provided value should be a valid path on your system.
 Default: lib/generated
   use_deferred_loading: false # Optional.
 Must be set to true to generate localization code that is loaded with deferred loading.
 Default: false